Saladin: Domestic affairs

 Leaving Farrukh-Shah in charge of Syria, Saladin returned to Cairo at the beginning of 1181.
 According to Abu Shama, he intended to spend the fast of Ramadan in Egypt and then make the hajj pilgrimage to Mecca in the summer.
 For an unknown reason, he apparently changed his plans regarding the pilgrimage and was seen inspecting the Nile River banks in June.
 He was again embroiled with the Bedouin; he removed two-thirds of their fiefs to use as compensation for the fief-holders at Fayyum.
 The Bedouin were also accused of trading with the Crusaders and, consequently, their grain was confiscated and they were forced to migrate westward.
 Later, Ayyubid warships were deployed against Bedouin river pirates, who were plundering the shores of Lake Tanis.

-In the summer of 1181, Saladin's former palace administrator Baha al-Din Qaraqush led a force to arrest Majd al-Din—a former deputy of Turan-Shah in the Yemeni town of Zabid—while he was entertaining Imad ad-Din al-Ishfahani at his estate in Cairo.
-Saladin's intimates accused Majd al-Din of misappropriating the revenues of Zabid, but Saladin himself believed there was no evidence to back the allegations.
-He had Majd al-Din released in return for a payment of 80,000 dinars.
+In the summer of 1181, Saladin's former palace administrator Baha ad-Din Qaraqush led a force to arrest Majd ad-Din—a former deputy of Turan-Shah in the Yemeni town of Zabid—while he was entertaining Imad ad-Din al-Ishfahani at his estate in Cairo.
+Saladin's intimates accused Majd ad-Din of misappropriating the revenues of Zabid, but Saladin himself believed there was no evidence to back the allegations.
+He had Majd ad-Din released in return for a payment of 80,000 dinars.
 In addition, other sums were to be paid to Saladin's brothers al-Adil and Taj al-Muluk Buri.
-The controversial detainment of Majd al-Din was a part of the larger discontent associated with the aftermath of Turan-Shah's departure from Yemen.
-Although his deputies continued to send him revenues from the province, centralized authority was lacking and an internal quarrel arose between Izz al-Din Uthman of Aden and Hittan of Zabid.
+The controversial detainment of Majd ad-Din was a part of the larger discontent associated with the aftermath of Turan-Shah's departure from Yemen.
+Although his deputies continued to send him revenues from the province, centralized authority was lacking and an internal quarrel arose between Izz ad-Din Uthman of Aden and Hittan of Zabid.
 Saladin wrote in a letter to al-Adil: "this Yemen is a treasure house ...
 We conquered it, but up to this day we have had no return and no advantage from it.
 There have been only innumerable expenses, the sending out of troops ... and expectations which did not produce what was hoped for in the end."